Japanese Olympic Committee head resigns amid bribery scandal

 Tsunekazu Takeda, the president of the Japanese Olympic Committee, is resigning amid a bribery scandal that investigators suspect helped Tokyo land next year's Olympics.

-Takeda announced Tuesday he will stand down when his term ends in June, but he denied corruption allegations against him.
+Takeda announced Tuesday he will stand down when his term ends in June, but again denied corruption allegations against him.

 Takeda is also a powerful International Olympic Committee member and the head of its marketing commission.
 He holds the IOC spot by virtue of the Japanese presidency.